GST on Apartment Maintenance Charges- Rates and Applicability

-Flat maintenance costs are the contributions that apartment buildings or Resident Welfare Associations (RWAs) receive from the residents in order to fund the maintenance and oversight of shared facilities.
+Maintenance Charges are the contributions that apartment buildings or Resident Welfare Associations (RWAs) receive from the residents in order to fund the maintenance and oversight of shared facilities.
 These costs often cover cleaning, safety, and maintenance of common areas such as swimming pools, community halls, playgrounds, gyms, lifts, and other essential services that help in the seamless running of the housing society.
+On July 22, 2019, the government issued Circular No.109/28/2019-GST to address concerns about GST on annual maintenance charges demanded by RWAs to their members.
+The purpose of this circular was to provide clarity on the GST rules governing flat maintenance fees.

-Applicable GST on Maintenance Charges
+Applicability of GST on Apartment Maintenance Charges

 - The total of the fees collected by the society should surpass Rs 20 lakhs within a financial year, and